 As Viking continues to develop the Billfish series, our building methods and materials have gained efficiency, which adds even more value to these boats.
 A modified vinylester resin is used in the entire hull skin.
 End-grain balsa and closed-cell foam are used as coring materials in selected areas for optimized strength and stiffness while minimizing weight.
 The single integral fiberglass fuel tank, sealed to the hull with resin foam, is resin infused with balsa coring on all sides for stiffness.
 The hull-to-deck joint is mechanically fastened every three inches and fiberglassed inside.

 For ease of maintenance, each engine and other critical machinery is located beneath electrically-actuated hatches in the command deck area.
 The Billfish is designed and built with many of the same mechanical systems, components and technologies found on larger Vikings.
 Examples include the Delta-T engineroom ventilation system and a fire suppression system that’s automatically or manually operated and tied into the main engine and generator ignitions.

 Running gear includes Class “S” pitch tolerance propellers with dynamic balancing and bronze struts, seacocks and rudders.
 The engineroom, lazarette and forward bilges are painted with Snow White Awlgrip for increased visibility and ease of maintenance.
-A large centerline hatch exposes the house and starting batteries, the 9kW generator, and the optional Seakeeper SK 6 gyro stabilizer.
-Both the 38 Billfish and 38 Open are powered with twin Cummins QSB6.7 diesels with 550 MHP, estimated top speed is 35-plus knots with a cruise of 31 knots.
+A large centerline hatch gives you quick access to the engines, optional Seakeeper SK 6 gyro and water maker, and fuel tank fittings.
+Powered with twin Cummins QSB6.7 diesels with 550 MHP, estimated top speed is 35-plus knots with a cruise of 31 knots.